kubeslice-ent/egs-installation/README.md

      # This includes modifications to the NVIDIA ClusterPolicy and applying node labels
      # based on the MIG strategy defined in the YAML (e.g., single or mixed strategy).
      run_commands: false

+     # Node labeling automation for KubeSlice networking
+     # Set this to true to automatically label nodes with 'kubeslice.io/node-type=gateway'
+     # Priority: 1) Nodes with external IPs, 2) Any available nodes (up to 2 nodes)
+     # This is required when kubesliceNetworking is enabled in worker clusters
+     add_node_label: true
      ```

    **Critical Configuration Steps:**
      1. **Set `enable_install_additional_apps: true`** - This enables the installation of GPU Operator, Prometheus, and PostgreSQL
      2. **Configure `enable_custom_apps`** - Set to `true` if you need NVIDIA driver installation on your nodes
      3. **Set `run_commands`** - Set to `true` if you need NVIDIA MIG configuration and node labeling
+     4. **Set `add_node_label: true`** - Enable automatic node labeling for KubeSlice networking

    **Additional Apps Configuration for Each Worker:**
    - **📌 IMPORTANT:** For different worker clusters, you need to add additional apps array for each component in the `kubeslice_worker_egs` section